rtabrizi/RAG/README.md

 I left a colab cell that displays what the retrieved context is based on a particular query.
 I observed that the context that a human expert would choose is often retrieved but isn't necessarily the top neighbor/chunk or even in the top 5 closest chunks.
 I had originally opted to use the `"facebook/dpr-ctx_encoder-multiset-base"` context encoder and switched to the NQ encoder and observed improvement in this regard.
 This yielded some improved retrieval but there is still plenty of room for improvement, including trying even more context and question encoders and altering the chunk length.

 #### Prompt Engineering
 Because I ultimately opted for an extractive answer generator, I was aware that the queries I provided would have to be similar in structure and language to the actual text from the paper.
-You can see my attempt in the first 3 queries in the **Failure Cases** section down below.
-These 3 prompts are largely similar but exhibit different results.
+Below you can see how permutations and slight variations of the same semantic query yield different generated answers (in some cases, complete gibberish).

 ## Installation